Chapter 1. Industrial Medical Council

 (a) Cardiovascular evaluation.
 “Cardiovascular evaluation” means the determination of disability due to pathological changes of the heart and/or the central circulatory system.

 (b) Face to Face time.
-“Face to face time” means only that time the evaluator is present with an injured worker.
+"Face to face time" means only that time the evaluator is present with an injured worker.
 This includes the time in which the evaluator performs such tasks as taking a history, performing a physical examination or discussing the worker's medical condition with the worker.
 Face to face time excludes time spent on research, records review and report writing.
-Any time spent with clinical or clerical staff in performing diagnostic or laboratory tests (such as blood tests or x-rays) or time spent by the injured worker in a waiting room or other area outside the evaluation room is not included in face to face time.
+Any time spent by the injured worker with clinical or clerical staff who perform diagnostic or laboratory tests (including blood tests or x-rays) or time spent by the injured worker in a waiting room or other area outside the evaluation room is not included in face to face time.

 (c) Medical evaluation.
-“Medical evaluation” means a comprehensive medical-legal evaluation as defined under section 9793 of Article 5.6, Subchapter 1, Chapter 4.5 of this Title.
+"Medical evaluation" means a comprehensive medical-legal evaluation as defined under section 9793 of Article 5.6, Subchapter 1, Chapter 4.5 of Title 8 of the California Code of Regulations.

 (d) Neuromusculoskeletal evaluation.
 “Neuromusculoskeletal evaluation” means the determination of disability due to injury to the central nervous systems, the spine and extremities, and the various muscle groups of the body.